Mohamed-Omar17/Mohamed-Omar17/README.md

 # 💫 About Me:
-I am a third year Software Engineering Student at Ontario Tech University, passionate about web and game development.
+I am a third year Software Engineering Student at Ontario Tech University, passionate about both full-stack web development, and game design.

 ## 💻 What I'm Working On: